Skratymir/Slanch/README.md

 The Settings Page:
 - Log in or out of your Microsoft account
+- Install any official Minecraft version (This includes snapshots, alpha, etc.)

 ## Still coming
 ([:hammer:]=Work in progress, [:x:]=Not yet started)

-[:hammer:] Install Minecraft, Forge and Fabric
+[:x:] Install Forge and Fabric

 [:x:] Settings

 [:x:] GUI Textures, colours

-[:x:] Better login html
+[:hammer:] Better login confirmation website

 ## How to build yourself
 [:hammer:] Coming after v1.0.0 is done! [:hammer:]